-A student receiving, on their Semester 1 2024 report card - for any subject - an "Unsatisfactory " (U) standard for effort and/or behaviour, and/or a "D or E" standard for academic performance and/or who have received more than one suspension from school during Year 10 will not be permitted to apply for TAFE qualification courses for 2025.
-The criteria for a "U" standard for effort and behaviour are known by students.
-A "U" standard will also apply to students who consistently refuse to comply with our uniform policy, particularly with regard to the wearing of inappropriate shoes that do not meet with safety standards as prescribed by the Principal.
+A student receiving, on their Semester 1 2025 report card - for any subject - a "D or E" standard for effort and/or behaviour, and/or a "D or E" standard for academic performance and/or who have received more than one suspension from school during Year 10 will not be permitted to apply for TAFE qualification courses for 2026.
+The criteria for a "D or E" standard for effort and behaviour are known by students.
+An "E" behaviour standard will also apply to students who consistently refuse to comply with our uniform policy, particularly with regard to the wearing of inappropriate shoes that do not meet with safety standards as prescribed by the Principal.